rpuntaie/blog/information_time_energy.rst

 A particle is a synonym to a variable used to distinguish in specific contexts.

 Particles are information quanta.
-Particles have or are a time extend and also have a physical space extend.
+Particles have or are a time extent and also have a physical space extent.
 So the particle is a space-time quantum.

 A variable level builds on a particle level.